-Business Confidence in the United Kingdom averaged -3.73 points from 1958 until 2020, reaching an all time high of 55 points in the third quarter of 1959 and a record low of -75 points in the first quarter of 1974.
-This page provides - United Kingdom Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Confederation of British Industry
+Business Confidence in the United Kingdom averaged -4.07 points from 1958 until 2020, reaching an all time high of 55 points in the third quarter of 1959 and a record low of -87 points in the second quarter of 2020.
+This page provides - United Kingdom Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+United Kingdom Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Confederation of British Industry

 Business Confidence in the United Kingdom is expected to be -38.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in the United Kingdom to stand at -10.00 in 12 months time.
 In the long-term, the United Kingdom Business Confidence is projected to trend around -8.00 points in 2021 and -6.00 points in 2022, according to our econometric models.